pietari-monkkonen/pietari-monkkonen.github.io/docs/tutorials/1-basic-tutorial-qsm-direct.md

 The `dTypeLSD` and `fun_pLSD` fields define the distribution type and parameter function for the LSD, in this case a normal distribution with expected value of 40 square centimeters and a variance of 2.5$^2$ square centimeters.

 {: .note }
 The parameters of LOD inclination and azimuth angle distributions as well as LSD have to be given as function handles with three variables: relative height, relative branch distance, and compass direction.
-This hold even in the case they are constant or empty.
+This holds even in the case they are constant or empty.

 ## Setting target leaf area